EamonnHegarty/tarkov-ai/README.md

 ### 4. Quest Flow Tracker

 - **Quest Dependencies:** Provide a flowchart/graph of Tarkov quests, with pre-requisites and follow-up tasks.
-- **User State:** Users can select (or type) which quests they’ve completed or are currently on, and see what’s next.
+- **User State:** Users can select (or type) which quests they've completed or are currently on, and see what's next.
-- **AI Assistance:** The system can leverage a knowledge base of quests so that if a user types “I completed Tarkov Shooter Pt.
-3; what’s next?” the AI can provide the next quest steps or important items to keep in your stash.
+- **AI Assistance:** The system can leverage a knowledge base of quests so that if a user types "I completed Tarkov Shooter Pt.
+3; what's next?" the AI can provide the next quest steps or important items to keep in your stash.

+### 5. Advanced AI Tools

+- **Barter Trade Analysis:** Integration with the Tarkov.dev API to analyze profitable barter trades, helping players make informed economic decisions.
+- **Image Generation:** Visual aid generation for maps, weapon configurations, and other in-game elements.
+- **Reddit Data Analysis:** Real-time analysis of posts from the Tarkov subreddit to identify trends, issues, and community sentiment.
+- **AI-Driven Chart Generation:** Dynamic creation of data visualizations based on natural language queries.

 ## Tech Stack

 - **Frontend:** [Next.js](https://nextjs.org), React, TypeScript
 - **AI/LLM Integration:** [OpenAI API](https://platform.openai.com/docs/introduction) or other LLM service
 - **Data Storage:** Vector database Upstash
-- **Visualization:**Chart.js is most likely to be used
+- **Visualization:** Chart.js is most likely to be used
 - **Styling:** Tailwind CSS & Chadcn

 ## Getting Started